workfloworchestrator/example-orchestrator/README.md

 #### Example
 Given this function, when a user correctly makes use of the step decorator it is very easy to extract variables and make a calculation.
-It create readable code, that is easy to understand and reason about.
+It creates readable code, that is easy to understand and reason about.
 Furthermore the variables become available in the step in their correct type according to the domain model.
-Logic errors due to types such as in the Domain model example are much less frequent.
+Logic errors due wrong type interpretation are much less prone to happen.

 **Bad use of the step decorator**
 ```python